- Leanne Cullen

 - Misc. services

-Looking at the problem broadly, the first question that springs to mind is why do people need business systems?
-The (very simplistic) answer that I concluded was ‘to share, store and manipulate information'.
-Every business system that I can think of, bespoke or otherwise, is purely a mechanism for pushing data from A to B via C, for showing information, for sharing information, for using raw data to calculate information or for auditing information.
+Businesses need data to run.
+Data needs to be stored somewhere, shared and manipulated in order to turn it into information.
+Every business system, bespoke or otherwise, is purely a mechanism for pushing data from A to B via C, for showing information, for sharing information, for using raw data to calculate information or for auditing information.
 Portals, websites, ERP systems, planning systems, data warehouses, transactional systems – they are all 'Information Systems' – their purpose being to share information with the relevant people who need it, at the points they need it to cause action, which allow decisions to be made and for the business to function as it needs to.

-Unfortunately, there isn’t a silver bullet to fix the problem (sorry to disappoint you!); however going through a process of understanding the information needs of the business, having a vision of the systems architecture that has to be in place to support those needs, and ultimately delivering that architecture will provide an overall structure that should help an organisation ensure that they can react, whilst maintaining the integrity of their information.
+Unfortunately, there isn’t a silver bullet to fix the problem (sorry to disappoint!); however going through a process of understanding the information needs of the business, having a vision of the systems architecture that has to be in place to support those needs, and ultimately delivering an architecture that provides an overall structure, should help an organisation ensure that they can react, whilst maintaining the integrity of their information.
 The following roadmap is one that we regularly follow when helping our clients get from their current state and derive a vision of where they need to get to.

 Step 1: Understand what the business is trying to achieve